LET’S TALK CAMERAS 3

 PIXEL BINNING

 Small pixels inside image sensors do okay in bright daylight especially if the resolution is high enough, but they do poorly in low light or at night.
-This is because, light is the most important ingredient in a photo so if there’s no light, you’ll get no photos.
+This is because light is the most important ingredient in a photo so if there’s no light, you’ll get no photos.

-So the other way to solve this small pixel problem is to combine several small pixels together to act as one.
-The most common method in use is joining 4 pixels together to act as one super pixels.
+So the other way to solve this small pixel problem is to combine several small pixels to act as one.
+The most common method in use is joining 4 pixels together to act as one super pixel.
 This way the small pixels can catch more light and give out better shots but there is a catch.
 Pixel binning effectively reduces the effective resolution of the camera to ¼ of its original resolution.

-In pixel binning, a 64MP camera may actually have 64 million pixels on the image sensor but it will output (64/4=) 16MP photos.
+In pixel binning, a 64MP camera may have 64 million pixels on the image sensor but it will output (64/4=) 16MP photos.
 A 48MP sensor can be binned to produce 12MP shots.
-This binning is actually done by the companies that produce these cameras and not the phone makers themselves.
+This binning is done by the companies that produce these cameras and not the phone makers themselves.

 The end